 Antibiotics prescribed three times a day can be taken out of the school day.
 The school will support children who have been prescribed antibiotics that need to be taken four times day.
 It is the parent's responsibility to bring and collect the antibiotic each day and to complete the necessary forms prior to medicine being administered.
 All medicines must be signed in and out by a parent.
-Note: It may be appropriate in exceptional circumstances for the older children in the school to bring and collect their own medicine, but for all children below Y5 this must be done by an adult.

-Controlled Drugs:
+Controlled Drugs

 Some medicines prescribed for pupils (e.g. methylphenidate, known as Ritalin) are controlled by the Misuse of Drugs Act, 1971.
 A pupil who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another pupil for use is an offence.
-The school will keep controlled drugs in a locked non-portable container, to which only named staff have access, but will ensure they are easily accessible in an emergency.
+The school will keep controlled drugs in a locked non-portable container, to which only named staff have access but will ensure they are easily accessible in an emergency.
 School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions.
-A record will be kept of any doses used and the amount of the controlled drug held in school, i.e. total number of doses (tablets) provided to the school, the dose given and the number of doses remaining.
-(Where the dose is half a tablet then this will be cut using a tablet cutter at the time that the medication is required.
-Half tablets will be retained but not issued at the time of the next dose; a fresh tablet will be cut.
-Half tablets will be returned to the parent for disposal.)